 Leadership and Recognitions

-Richard was one of only two attorneys in Tennessee to receive to receive a top ranking (Band 1) in the 2017 edition of the Chambers High Net Worth guide.
+Richard was one of only three attorneys in Tennessee to receive a top ranking (Band 1) in the 2018 edition of the Chambers High Net Worth Guide.
 He is a member of the American College of Trust and Estate Counsel and serves on the Family Office Exchange's Thought Leaders Council.
 Richard has been recognized since 2001 by Best Lawyers in America for his experience in Tax Law and Trusts & Estates.
 Best Lawyers named him Nashville's Lawyer of the Year in Tax Law in 2017 and 2015, and in 2012 the publication honored Richard as Nashville Lawyer of the Year in Trusts and Estates.
 Richard has served as Chairman of the Tax Sections of both the Tennessee Bar Association Tax and the Nashville Bar Association.
 Additionally, he is a fellow of the Nashville Bar Foundation, and he is recognized as a "Mid-South Super Lawyer."

 Richard enjoys spending time with his family, and participating in outdoor activities that include hunting, fishing, and golf.
 He has also run several half marathons, and competed in an Olympic distance triathlon.